Which MPs are standing down at the next general election?

 Well then.

-Conservative MP and Mr Sunak's net zero tzar Mr Skinner said he would step down at the next election because "parliamentary boundary changes will result in the Kingswood constituency ceasing to exist".
+Conservative MP and Mr Sunak's net zero tzar Mr Skidmore said he would step down at the next election because "parliamentary boundary changes will result in the Kingswood constituency ceasing to exist".

 "With no alternative seat, I have decided that I do not wish to fight another constituency elsewhere in the region or country, especially with a very young family who deserve to see more of their family in their lives," he said in a statement.